About benefit overpayments

 If you don't pay back what you owe

-Please make sure you do this, otherwise we'll recover your debt by:
+Please do this as soon as possible, otherwise we'll recover your debt by:

 - reducing the amount you get from other benefits, including Universal Credit, Job Seeker's Allowance and Employment and Support Allowance

-- asking your employer to take your debt straight from your salary
+- asking your employer to take deductions straight from your salary

 - passing your debt to an external debt collector